Hippology Contest

 Awards

-- Overall (1st place is Horseman of the Year) 1st & 2nd overall in both Junior & Senior Division get a belt buckle
+• Overall (1st place Senior is Horseman of the Year) 1st & 2nd overall in the Senior Division get a belt buckle.
+1st place 8-10 and 11-13 juniors receive a belt buckle.

 Junior and Senior Rookie: Overall top ten high individuals